-Your business name, logo, visual design, etc. communicate the essence and mission of the business they represent.
-And, that means that you’ve got to know the essence and mission of your business in order to translate it into a recognizable brand identity.
+Your business name, logo, visual design, etc., communicate the essence and mission of the business they represent.
+That means that you’ve got to know the essence and mission of your business to translate it into a recognizable brand identity.

-Here are a few questions to ask in order to help develop your brand identity:
+Here are a few questions to ask to help develop your brand identity:

 - What do you love about your hobby?